animatedmax/spring-data-geode/src/main/markdown/index.md

 However, now you can directly define indexes on the fields of your application domain object types for which you know will be used in query predicates to speed up those queries.
-You can even apply indexes for OQL queries generated from user-defined query methods on an application’s repository interfaces.
+You can even apply indexes for OQL queries generated from user-defined query methods on an application's repository interfaces.

 </div>